app-sre/qenerate/README.md

 ```

 By choosing a plugin based approach, `qenerate` can extent its feature set creating new plugins
-while at the same time keeping old plugins stable and fully backwards compatible.
+while at the same time keeping existing plugins stable and fully backwards compatible.

 Currently available plugins are: